jeffrom/logd/WORK.md

 # TODO

-- [x] Client graceful reconnect
-- [x] topics?
-- [x] migrate logd/log-cli to cobra
-- [x] failure handling for writer
-- [x] scanner should read all pending response batches over the wire before beginning to iterate through them
-- [x] Repairer to truncate partitions with corrupt data
-- [x] remove state management stuff from scanner for now
-- [x] idle timeout
-- [x] how should client scanner message tracking work?
-  - needs to be able to start at any message in the batch
 - [ ] make consistency guarantees configurable. fast by default (at-most-once), but also force disk flush before returning success (at-least-once) if that's desired.